so2OhYUUGI/nae-log/README.md

 ### Prerequisites

-- Node.js and npm are required.
+- Node.js and yarn are required.

 ### Installation